AdithyaSean/webcam-server/README.md

   uvicorn app:app --host 0.0.0.0 --port 3000
   ```

-2. Access the web interface at `http://localhost:3000` to view and play all available videos.

-3. Videos can be streamed directly in any browser using the URLs provided.
+2. Videos can be accessed directly via their streaming endpoints.

 ## API

-- `GET /`: Returns an HTML page with embedded video players for all available videos.

 - `GET /videos`: Returns a JSON object containing information about all available video streams.